mrahhal/css-theming/samples/additional-sidebar-theme-category/README.md

 # Sample

-This sample demonstrates various usages of css-theming.
-When you run this, hit "T" on the keyboard anywhere to flip between the 2 main themes and see instant change.
+This sample demonstrates having an additional sidebar theme category.
+When you run this, hit "T" on the keyboard anywhere to flip between the 2 main themes and see instant changes.

 ## Project setup

 ```
-npm install
+$ npm install
 ```

 ### Run

 ```
-npm start
+$ npm start
 ```